I participated in Key Ideas one of a series of events organised by the Design Cluster at Camberwell College of Arts.

 I'm part of the field, a node in a network.

-And I began to think of working with theses technologies - the components of the field - rather than be subject to them.
+And I began to think of working with these network technologies - the components that help produce the field - rather than be subject to them.

 They became my media.

 It’s also clear to me, that

 these network technologies that produce the moment of 'exhibition', can be be turned upon any object, image, artist, maker, designer, emotion, feeling, city, country and nation and ‘objectify’ them.

 And that these technologies of display are also diffusing into other, vast exhibitionary economies